KseniiaRyuma/HCM_to_EBS_integration/oic300b.md

 	  <tr><td>Org_Id</td><td>201</td></tr>
 	</table>

-- After completeing the last step, your Target side is going to look like it shown bellow.
+- After completing the last step, your Target side is going to look like it shown below.

 ![](images/500b/image036a.png)

 - Now, let's map _InputParameters_.

 - On your right side of mapping find _P_HIRE_DATE_ variable and add `fn:current-date()` to its Expression.
-The result should look as it shown bellow.
+The result should look as it shown below.
 Do not forget to validate each assignment before continuing to the next variable.

 ![](images/500b/image036b.png)

-- Repeat above steps for the following target variables as it shown bellow.
+- Repeat above steps for the following target variables as it shown below.

 	<table border=2, border-width=2>
 	  <tr>